 Students who have been placed on disciplinary suspension by the University will not be granted transfer credit for courses taken at other institutions during the suspension period.

 Taking a Sixth Course

 Students may only register for five courses (excluding military science and one- and two-credit courses) via WebAdvisor or paper submission during the official registration period.
-To take a sixth course, the student must fill out a Sixth Course Form and have their advisor sign it; the form must then be submitted after the initial registration period for the coming semester.
+To take a sixth course, the student must be granted permission from their advisor through an electronic form before they register.
 First-year students are permitted to request a sixth course only for the second semester if they earn a QPA of 3.000 or above for five three- or four-credit courses during their first semester.
 Upperclassmen must be in good academic standing (having a QPA of 2.000 or above) to request a sixth course.
 Approval of the request is subject to the successful completion of all the course's prerequisites and to the course's availability.

 Withdrawing from a Course